SegiH/You2Me/README.md

 5. getid3 for php (http://getid3.sourceforge.net/)
 6. ffpmeg (https://npm startffmpeg.org/).
 7. Node.js and npm 6+.
-8. Windows users: make sure to follow these additional steps after installing Python:
+8. Make sure to follow these additional steps after installing Python:
    a. pip install pyacoustid
    b. pip install chromaprint
    c.
-Download chromaprint-fpcalc from https://acoustid.org/chromaprint, extract the zip and place fpcalc.exe in the same folder as the Python scripts
+Windows users: Download chromaprint-fpcalc from https://acoustid.org/chromaprint, extract the zip and place fpcalc.exe in the same folder as the Python scripts

 This application can be set up to run in one of 2 different modes.